TheRensei/godot_spicyparticlesystem/README.md

 - **Emit Rate Over Distance:** Dynamically spawn particles based on the distance traveled.
 - **Burst Emission:** Shedule particles to be emitted at specific time.
 - **CPU Alignment:** While shader alignment is favored for its efficiency, the system also includes the option of CPU particle alignment.
+- **Hierarchical playback:** Hierarchical playback synchronizes children systems' playback with the parent system if the direct parent is also a particle system.
+This feature allows for intricate control over particle system behavior in complex hierarchies.

 <br clear="left"/>